RubyEdwards/rubys-be-nc-news/README.md

 - Create an environment file (.env.\*) for each of your databases, and connect to the relevant database with PGDATABASE=

+- Install express

+- Install supertest as a developer dependency (if you want to write your own tests!)

 ---

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)